monumahali/date_ocr_app/README.md

 # Date OCR app

 This app is capable of extracting dates from the images of receipts.
-This uses Pytesseract to extract the text from the preprocessed images and then this text is passed through the date parsers and regex to extract valid dates.
+This uses Pytesseract OCR to extract the text from the preprocessed images and then this text is passed through the date parsers and regex to extract valid dates.

 ## Web app